lacker/coinkit/testnet/README.md

 You need a "service account" for your databases.
 If you have multiple miners, this can be shared across them.
 Create one at https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts

 Create a service account with the "Cloud SQL Client" role.
 Name it `sql-client` and select "Furnish a new private key" using `JSON` type.
 Hang on to the json file that your browser downloads.
+I named it `sql-client.json`.

 Now you need to create a proxy user.
 For the database `db0` name the user `proxyuser0`.
 Use that password you noted when you created the database instance.